 - change the IP address

-After setting up your hotspot you will have the option to set up the name of your network as well as other options in order to suit your specific needs.
+After setting up your hotspot, you will have the option to set up the name of your network as well as other options to suit your specific needs.
 This process will only be available to you after you have set up your hotspot information.

 See more questions like this: Can I force Galaxy S3 to use 802.11b/g instead of n

 Yes, when you set up a WiFi hotspot on your Samsung phone, it is usable by any WiFi enabled device, including your iPhone or iPad.
 You can use it to share the internet with other phones too, or a Laptop or even a desktop computer, as long as it can connect to a WiFi hotspot.

 HELLO, MY QUESTION IS ON MY PHONE Samsung Galaxy Note2?